-{Now we discuss the time complexity of Algorithm \ref{spectral} and \ref{spectralmedian}. {It is well-known that the classical full SVD generally takes $O(n^3)$ time which is time consuming when $n$ is large.
-Indeed, only the partial SVD of $A$ is needed, which can be done by fast iterative methods.
-See \citet{baglama2005augmented,calvetti1994implicitly} for example.
-They generally takes $O(n^2K^yT_0)$ time, where $T_0$ is the iteration number corresponding to a certain error and it can be large when $n$ is large.} While for the $k$-means or $k$-median, it is well-known that finding their optimal solutions is NP-hard.
-Hence, efficient heuristic algorithms are commonly employed.
-In this paper, we use the Lloyd's algorithm to solve the $k$-means whose time complexity is proportional to $n$, and use the fast averaged stochastic gradient algorithm to solve the $k$-median \citep{cardot2013efficient}.
-Although these two algorithms are not guaranteed to converge to the global solutions, we assume in the theoretical analysis that they could find the optimal solutions for simplicity.
-Alternatively, one can use a more delicate $(1+\epsilon)$-approximate $k$-means \citep{kumar2004simple} to bridge such gap, where a good approximate solution can be found within a constant fraction of the optimal value.
-Based on the above discussions, the time complexity of Algorithm \ref{spectral} and \ref{spectralmedian} are dominated by the SVD, which encourages us to make use of the randomization techniques to speed up the computation of SVD for further improving the spectral co-clustering.}
+Now we discuss the time complexity of Algorithm \ref{spectral} and \ref{spectralmedian}.
+It is well-known that the classical full SVD generally takes $O(n^3)$ time, which is time-consuming when $n$ is large.
+But in fact, only the partial SVD of $A$ is needed, which can be done by fast iterative methods \citep{calvetti1994implicitly,baglama2005augmented}.
+They generally take $O(n^2K^yT_0)$ time, where $T_0$ is the iteration number corresponding to a certain error, and it can be large when $n$ is large.
+For $k$-means, finding its optimal solution is NP-hard, and hence efficient heuristic algorithms are commonly employed.
+In this paper, we use the Lloyd's algorithm to solve $k$-means, whose time complexity is proportional to $n$.
+Alternatively, one can use a more delicate $(1+\epsilon)$-approximate $k$-means \citep{kumar2004simple} for a good approximate solution within a constant fraction of the optimal value.
+Based on the discussions above, the time complexities of Algorithm \ref{spectral} and \ref{spectralmedian} are dominated by the SVD, which encourages the use of randomization techniques to speed up the computation of SVD for further improving the spectral co-clustering.